autowarefoundation/autoware.universe/control/mpc_lateral_controller/README.md

   for stability.

 #### Other tips for tuning

+Here are some tips for adjusting other parameters:

 - In theory, increasing terminal weights, `weight_terminal_lat_error` and `weight_terminal_heading_error`, can enhance the tracking stability.
 This method sometimes proves effective.
 - A larger `prediction_horizon` and a smaller `prediction_sampling_time` are efficient for tracking performance.
 However, these come at the cost of higher computational costs.